 The past is often a source of conflicting interpretations rather than easy consensus.
 Still, historical identity is central to relations between states and people in the here and now.
 In our diverse European society, we cannot escape history when seeking to understand the present in our search for a common future.

-- Dissemination of innovative projects, resources or practices that help young people to understand the complexity and multiplicity of European history.
+Disseminate innovative resources that help young people to understand the complexity and multiplicity of European history.

-- An accessible finalized project that can be easily adopted to any teacher/trainer’s approach.
+Develop accessible finalized materials that can be easily adapted to any teacher’s/trainer’s curriculum.